sinka89/wps2_server/README.md

 * Multi language support is not yet implemented
 * RawData processing is not finished -> supports only one file result
 * ComplexData is not implemented yet
-* HTTPS still has small bugs do not use